laurelherting/lmh-headspace/AWS/services.md

 ## Services

 ### S3 general
-* uploaded file called: Object
+* Uploaded file called: Object
   * S3 is object-based
   * ie. allows you to upload files
-* files can be 0 bytes - 5tb
+* Files can be 0 bytes - 5tb
-* objects can be downloaded via url
+* Objects can be downloaded via url
-* unlimited storage
+* Unlimited storage
-* files are stored in buckets
+* Files are stored in buckets
 * S3 is a universal namespace
   * names must be unique globally
   * https://s3-eu-west-1.amazonaws.com/acloudguru